Stump Grinding

 Stump sprouts are worth knowing about.
 Live oak and some other species will send up new growth from remaining roots if the stump is not ground low enough.
 A grind that stops at grade level is often not sufficient.
 If the area is being replanted, 8-10 inches below grade is the minimum worth specifying upfront.

 Golf cart access paths matter more in The Villages than almost anywhere else in Florida.
 Equipment has to arrive, access the stump, and leave without blocking cart paths or damaging turf paths that run between properties.
 Compact grinders at 34 inches wide fit through most standard 36-inch residential gates and most cart path access points.
-When the stump is behind a gate with a different width, or when the only access path crosses a landscaped area, that needs to be part of the quote conversation.
+When the stump is behind a gate with a different width, or when the only access path crosses a landscaped area, that needs to be part of the scheduling conversation.

 The tree stock in The Villages reflects both the original development era and ongoing planting programs.
 Properties developed in the 1980s and 1990s have mature live oaks that are now large enough to leave significant stumps when removed.
 Newer phases of development have younger trees.
 The age, size, and species of the stump plus the proximity to hardscape, irrigation, and property lines all affect what the job actually looks like on arrival.